rgarofalo/apds9960/docs/docs_APDS9960.rst

 .. method:: setLEDDrive(drive)

     brief Sets the LED drive strength for proximity and ALS

+    drive:
+        the value (0-3) for the LED drive strength

     +---------+---------------+
     |  Value  |  LED Current  |